Results from a major London-wide survey released.

 The data highlights the value of parks as an escape from the stresses of daily life, with 28% of responses saying they valued the feeling of space and access to nature; 26% viewed their green spaces as being important for their health and wellbeing.
 Perhaps most surprising was the theme of ‘quiet’ – the second most important thing that people want in their parks of the future.
 Interestingly, there was ambivalence to connectivity in parks, with only 1% of responses asking for better provision.
 Instead, 10% of people called for technology that would improve the user experience and accessibility, e.g smart bins, self-cleaning toilets and intelligent lighting.
 The data also evidences parks’ important roles in our commitment to a greener London.
 Over three-quarters of respondents get to their parks through active travel means.
 Finally, the survey found 7% of respondents want to get involved with food growing and city farms in our parks of the future.

-The second phase of the project involved the following members of the London Collective producing recommendations, as a response to the public feedback:
+The second phase of the project involved the following members of The LDN Collective producing recommendations, as a response to the public feedback:

 view and comment on the recommendations here https://parkpower.commonplace.is/